Bartlebys/Bartleby/DataSynchronization.md

 # Trigger Continuity issues.

 Trigger continuity issues are not real faults, but should remain rare.
-If this mecanism is used at high frequency it means there is a systemic problem that needs to be analyzed.
+If this mechanism is used at high frequency it means there is a systemic problem that needs to be analysed.

-We integrating a trigger if there is a *trigger index hole* bartleby tries to fill the gap.
+We integrating a trigger if there is a *trigger index hole* Bartleby tries to fill the gap.
 E.g : `BartlebyDocument+Triggers.swift grabMissingTriggerIndexes()` Continuity issues are logged via `bprint` under `TriggerContinuity` category.